-Instructors often request that you use research from scholarly or "academic" journals.
-Articles in journals present in-depth, original research in a specific field of study.
+Many articles in journals present in-depth, original research in a specific field of study.
 These articles have been reviewed by other scholars in the field for scholastic standards and validity.

-Professional journals may also contain profession or industry-related news.
+- Professional journals may also contain profession or industry-related news.

-Sometimes, these articles are called "peer-reviewed".
+- Sometimes, these articles are called peer reviewed.

 - For a complete list of databases by subject, use the Databases A-Z list.

-More Info / Source(s)
+More Info / Source(s):

 If you need further assistance, please Ask Us!